 For more information about the hiking trail and the waterfalls themselves, make sure to check out the first part of our complete guide to Havasu Falls.

-Wake up early and start your hike before 6AM, to get to the village around 9AM when the tourism office opens.
+Park at the Hualapai Hilltop and start your hike before 6AM, to get to the village around 9AM when the tourism office opens.
 This way you can register and get your camping permit without having to wait.
-Walk to the campground and set your tent at the beginning of the campground.
+Bring your ID and credit card with you as you need them to check in at the Havasupai Tourist Office.
+Walk to the campground and set up your tent at the beginning of the campground.

 Leave your big bag at your camping spot and keep enough water and food for lunch and snacks.
 Then head towards Mooney Falls making your way down the wooden ladders and chains, to enjoy the rest of your morning in the cool blue waters at the base of the falls.